It's an archive of sorts, although there are no dates and times. Kite

-All up, a worthwhile day IF you were flying lightly-loaded kites!
-No luck for Mike with his power kite and skateboard...
+All up, it was a worthwhile day IF you were flying lightly-loaded kites!
+However, there was no luck for Mike with his power kite and skateboard.

 Drogue Effect Experiment

-The sun was having a hard time providing much illumination through the cloud cover today.
-Not ideal for KAP.
+The sun was having a hard time providing much illumination through the cloud cover today, a situation not ideal for KAP.
 However, a couple of pairs of drogue chutes were waiting in the kite bag.
 Perhaps this time, it would be an idea to just check the effect the drogues have on the Multi-Dowel Barn Door kite.

 Despite ominous areas of sky still persisting, there was now blue mixed with the palette of grays in the upwind direction.
-That'll do.
+That'll do, I thought.